tnivedha-257/tnivedha-257/README.md

 ## Hello, I'm Nivedha!

-🎓 Computer Science and Engineering student at Rajalakshmi College of Engineering
-🚀 Passionate about building impactful applications while exploring AI, Machine Learning, Data Science, and Web Development.
+A Computer Science and Engineering student at Rajalakshmi College of Engineering who is passionate about building impactful applications while exploring AI, Machine Learning, Data Science, and Web Development.

 ## Connect with Me!